Skip to main content

 General Strategy

 Furthermore, in such a short space, it’s crucial that you remain focused.
-There might be a million reasons that you want to be a nurse–and that’s great!
+There might be a million reasons that you want to be a nurse, and that’s great!
 Just don’t list them all here.
-Your reader won’t assume that this response is an exhaustive list of all the reasons you want to be a nurse–instead, they’ll assume that you’ve chosen one or two of the most compelling experiences you’ve had to illustrate the core motivation behind this aspiration.
+Your reader won’t assume that this response is an exhaustive list of all the reasons you want to be a nurse; instead, they’ll assume that you’ve chosen one or two of the most compelling experiences you’ve had to illustrate the core motivation behind this aspiration.

-This brings me to the final important thing to note: With why-driven essays, your focus should be on digging beyond basic explanation.
+This brings us to the final important thing to note: With why-driven essays, your focus should be on digging beyond basic explanation.
 Try to show not only the experiences that have inspired you but also what your deepest motivations and aspirations are.
 What drives you?
 What makes you tick?
 What do you aspire to do with your life?
 Use specific examples to offer insight into these important, deeply personal questions, even as you explain why you want to be a nurse.

 Picking Examples